RamaLingeswaraRao950/BioBuilder/README.md

 # 🧑‍💻 BioBuilder

-**BioBuilder** is a **Python Tkinter-based GUI application** that lets you quickly generate a personalized bio with structured inputs, real-time validation, and a clean, responsive interface.
+It lets you quickly generate a personalized bio with structured inputs, real-time validation, and a clean, responsive interface.
 It supports **light/dark themes**, input restrictions, and an instant **preview window** with copy functionality.

 ### ✨ Features :--